 Brown Sugar – I’m also using dark brown sugar because I just really like dark brown sugar.
 You can use light if you prefer.

-Margarine – You can substitute butter for margarine in this recipe but I prefer margarine in this one.
-These cookies have a longer shelf life and ship very well thanks to the margarine.
+Butter – You can substitute margarine for butter in this recipe.
+I recommend this if shipping them as these cookies have a longer shelf life and ship very well thanks to the margarine.
 Note: If shipping, be sure and let them sit for at least a day before cutting and package in a single layer so they have less chance of being smooshed.

 Vanilla – I’m using real vanilla because someone gave it to me.
 For those of you purists, enjoy this picture but don’t get too comfy.
 You’ll see me using bargain imitation vanilla again soon enough 🙂 I’ll cheerlead your personal choice all the way but we’re running on a two way street here 🙂